pytorch/xla/.github/ISSUE_TEMPLATE/bug-report.md

 ## Environment

- - reproducible on XLA backend [CPU/TPU]:
+ - Reproducible on XLA backend [CPU/TPU]:
  - torch_xla version:
- - Repro code in Colab template: https://github.com/pytorch/xla/blob/master/contrib/colab/issue-report.ipynb
  - Any other relevant information.
 In case of issues related to slow executions, re-compilations, etc.., it is useful to have the `tar.gz` report from https://github.com/pytorch/xla/blob/master/TROUBLESHOOTING.md#using-debug_runpy-to-collect-debug-information